AlessandroRossi87/DiscoverSchoneberg/README.md

 ![Gallery](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/gallery.png)

 - **The Sign up page**
-  -This section allows the user to sign up to one of the tours.
+- This section allows the user to sign up to one of the tours.
 The user will need to provide first name, last name and an e-mail address.

 ![Sign up](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/signup.png)

 - **Future features**

--I would like to add the possibility to have the webpage in different languages.
+- I would like to add the possibility to have the webpage in different languages.
 For the sake of this project all text is in English but I would like to add German also.

 ## Testing